 How to get to Wanås

 - Alternatively, you can take a train to nearby Hässleholm or Kristianstad.
 From here you can take bus number 545 to Knislinge station, from where there are shuttle services to Wanås in summer time.
 Check the details for the shuttle service here and the details for public transportation services here.
 You could of course also take a taxi or walk the last bit (2.8 km), if you enjoy that more.
-Nice to know, Tesla and electric cars can be charged up at the parking lot.
+Nice to know, Teslas and other electric cars can be charged up at the parking lot.

 Some more tips

 - Wanås is also easily accessible to disabled people, who can borrow a golf cart to visit the park.
 Make sure to book ahead in time, just to make sure there is one available for you too.